rkeshri04/todo-reminder/README.md

 3. **Complete a Task**: Tap on any task to mark it as completed
    - Your companion's mood will improve as you complete more tasks
    - Recent completions have a stronger effect on mood
+   - Complete **3 tasks** in a day to maintain or increase your daily streak

 4. **View Task History**: Expand the "Completed Tasks" section to see your completed tasks

 5. **Restore Tasks**: Tap on a completed task to move it back to current tasks

-6. **Companion Mood Info**: Tap the info button to see details about your companion's current mood and how to improve it
+6. **Companion Mood Info**: Tap the info button (ℹ️) to see details about your companion's current mood and how to improve it

+7. **Streak Info**: Tap the streak icon (🔥) in the header to see your current streak and daily progress towards the goal.

 ## 🧠 Companion Mood Algorithm